aws-samples/ec2-lamp-server/README.md

 ## Using Certbot to obtain HTTPS certificate
 Please refer to [Certbot site](https://certbot.eff.org/pages/about) if you are not familiar and/or [need help](https://certbot.eff.org/pages/help) with this tool.

+Create a DNS A record entry that resolves to your EC2 instance IP address, and ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack.

 ### Using Certbot with certbot-dns-route53 plugin
-Ensure that you have granted Route 53 hosted zone access by specifying `r53ZoneID` value in your CloudFormation stack, and a DNS entry is associated with your EC2 instance public IP address.
+Ensure that you have granted Route 53 hosted zone access by specifying `r53ZoneID` value in your CloudFormation stack

 - From terminal, execute the below command and follow instructions.
   ```